ismir-24-sub/unsupervised_compositional_representations/docs/index.md

 ## Reconstructions

-Here, we show some *non-cherry-picked* examples of the reconstructions obtained by our model on the Slakh2100 test set. **Warning**: lower the volume before playing the audio files, as they may be loud.
+Here, we show some *non-cherry-picked* examples of the reconstructions obtained by our **decomposition** model on the Slakh2100 test set. **Warning**: lower the volume before playing the audio files, as they may be loud.

 | Sample | Original                                                                  | Reconstruction                                                           |
 |--------|---------------------------------------------------------------------------|--------------------------------------------------------------------------|